Ambassador Class Variants

 10. Nacelle locations on pylons

-In addition to the already mentioned relocation of the nacelles (5.), the pylons were shortened at some later time, thereby lowering the nacelles.
+In addition to the already mentioned relocation of the nacelles (5.) relative to the first model, the pylons were shortened at some later time, thereby lowering the nacelles.
 They are now below the saucer in their entirety and in a similar position as on the Galaxy class.
-This is the only change we have identified that must have happened after the model had appeared as Zhukov and Excalibur.
+This is the only change we have identified that must have happened on the Yamaguchi model after it had appeared as Zhukov and Excalibur.
 Actually, it seems that the rear view of the Yamaguchi as seen above was made during the rebuilding, with the port pylon already cut down, while the starboard one still has its original height, hence the imbalance of the nacelle positions!
 It appears that this final pylon modification took place after the Yamaguchi had already been shot for DS9: "Emissary" and was being prepared for a possible appearance in "Generations".
 Most likely the variant with the short nacelles was never visible on screen.
-In any case this modification is not taken into account in our 3D reconstruction that was made several years ago.
+In any case, this modification is not taken into account in our 3D reconstruction.

-There are a few minor modifications, for instance additional transporter emitter pads behind the bridge module and emitter pads and lifeboats on the pylons on either side of the engineering hull.
+There are a few minor differences between the models, for instance additional transporter emitter pads behind the bridge module and emitter pads and lifeboats on the pylons on either side of the engineering hull.